dogweather/forkful/content/en/bash/strings/capitalizing-a-string.md

 weight: 2
 ---

-## What & Why?
-Capitalizing a string in Bash involves transforming the first character of the string to uppercase while leaving the rest of the string unchanged.
-This technique is commonly used for formatting output or complying with coding conventions that require certain strings to start with a capital letter for readability or stylistic preferences.

 ## How to:
 Bash does not have a built-in function specifically for capitalizing strings, but you can accomplish this task using parameter expansion or external tools like `awk`.
 Here are a few ways to capitalize a string in Bash:

 **Using Parameter Expansion:**